ample/gatsby-starter-ample/README.md

 yarn develop
 ```

-## Content Management System

-Use markdown files in `src/content` directly.

 ## Generator

 Generate new Components, Templates and Fragments with boilerplate code to speed up the development process.
 Run the following command to bring up the help menu.